tu-delft-library/rdm101-book/README.md

 [![Jupyter Book Badge](https://raw.githubusercontent.com/executablebooks/jupyter-book/master/docs/images/badge.svg)](https://tu-delft-library.github.io/rdm101-book/intro.html)

 # An Open Research Data Management Course
-Research Data Management 101 (RDM101), course website and online textbook powered by Jupyter Book
+Research Data Management 101 (RDM101), course website and [Online course book](https://tu-delft-library.github.io/rdm101-book/intro.html) - powered by Jupyter-book

-## Source
+## Sources
+---

 ## Production
+---
 These are instructions on how to generate the book.
 As student you don't need this.
 You simply can use the pre-compiled materials.
 As teacher you need to replicate the following steps:

 ### Generating the online book